joshpierro/self-driving-car/p3/writeup_report.md

 ```sh
 python drive.py
 ```
 ####3.
-Model/Pipeline -Utils
+Model/Pipeline - Utils functions

 My model.py file contains code that loads training data, defines my convolution neural network, trains and validates the network and saves it.
-I use a utils class to delegate much of the logic that is used to load and transform data.
+I used methods in a utils script to delegate much of the logic used to load and transform data.

 ###Model Architecture and Training Strategy

 ####1.
-Model architecture
+Model Architecture

 My final model was based on the architecture published by the autonmous vehicle team at NVDIA.
 In the end it turned out that a proven architecture such as this was much better at solving this problem than the architectures that I came up with, as well as other approaches I tried, specifically the <a href='https://github.com/commaai/research'>Comma AI model</a>.